gleesonm1/PetThermoTools/docs/installation.rst

 .. code-block:: python

-   import pyMELTScalc as ss
+   import pyMELTScalc as M

-This means any time you want to call a function from pyMELTScalc, you do ss.function_name.
+This means any time you want to call a function from pyMELTScalc, you do M.function_name.